markmillr/puzzles/README.md

     a) Prompts the user to write a series of numbers, each separated by a space (for example, '3 42 22 108').
     b) Once the user hits enter, the program will ...
 [I couldn't figure out exactly what you were getting at].

-    The code for this progarm should be in the file number_say_something_here.py
+    The code for this program should be in the file number_say_something_here.py

 If you have questions text on the Slack (https://join.slack.com/t/dvgate/shared_invite/zt-ijp1fq2e-mi5WmevnbcgzzI6YefK9gQ).
 Follow the instructions to set up an account if you don't have one.
 Use the "puzzles" channel.